 Have you ever thought of studying without necessarily getting a diploma?
 Or would you like to follow a specific course without bearing the time and financial burden of an entire degree?
 That is possible with non-degree programmes.
-This type of programmes is growing rapidly thanks to the technology and the education providers that want to offer lifelong learning opportunities.
+This type of programme is growing rapidly thanks to the technology and the education providers that want to offer lifelong learning opportunities.

 In this article, EDUopinions introduces you to the non-degree programmes and compares them to the traditional degrees.